Skip to content

 • Orbit handles robot operations and data collection

-• Workflow platform manages procedures and compliance
+• The workflow platform manages procedures and compliance

-• Integration happens via APIs and webhooks
+• Integration happens through APIs and webhooks

 Real-world Spot deployments